-Under accounting principles generally accepted in the United States of America, or GAAP, we are required to review goodwill for impairment annually and whenever events or changes in circumstances indicate that the carrying amount of goodwill may not be recoverable.
+If and when we acquire additional businesses (such as Origin, which we acquired on December 31, 2020), under accounting principles generally accepted in the United States of America, or GAAP, we are required to review goodwill for impairment annually and whenever events or changes in circumstances indicate that the carrying amount of goodwill may not be recoverable

-We currently have approximately \$386 million of goodwill allocated to our Stratasys-Objet reporting unit, which could be subject to further impairment in the future, which impairment could result in further significant charges against our earnings and could have a material adverse effect on our results of operations.
-For further information, please see Note 7 and Note 8 to our consolidated financial statements included elsewhere in this annual report.
+Any impairment to our reporting units in the future could result in further significant charges against our earnings and could have a material adverse effect on our results of operations.
+For further information, please see Notes 7 and 8 to our consolidated financial statements included elsewhere in this annual report.